You'll Like The 2010 Chevrolet Traverse If...

 Those who absolutely must have a V8 won't find one offered on the Traverse.
-Styling is a bit more contemporary than its stablemates at Saturn and GMC, but resale values fall below those held by the Toyota Highlander and Honda Pilot.
+Styling is a bit more contemporary than its stable mates at Buick and GMC, but resale values fall below those held by the Toyota Highlander and Honda Pilot.

 Tasteful design, high-quality materials and one of the most accommodating interiors in the class are the hallmarks of GM's newest crossover SUV.
-Second-row seats that slide fore and aft improve leg room while permitting easy entry into the third-row seat.
-And, unlike many third-row seats, the Traverse's can actually accommodate two adults in comfort while affording them full side-curtain airbag protection.
-Storage bins and cup holders abound, and there is enough room behind the third-row seat to accommodate two golf bags.
-Chevrolet has also gone to great lengths to silence the Traverse's cabin, which is remarkable quiet, even at highway speeds.
+Second-row seats that slide fore and aft improve leg room while permitting easy entry in to the third-row seat.
+And unlike many third-row seats, the Traverse's can actually accommodate two adults in comfort while affording them full side-curtain airbag protection.
+Storage bins and cup holders abound, and there is enough room behind the third row seat to accommodate two golf bags.
+Chevrolet has also gone to great lengths to silence the Traverse's cabin which remains remarkable quiet, even at highway speeds.

-As with the Saturn Outlook and GMC Acadia, the 2009 Chevrolet Traverse delivers a surprisingly smooth ride, has adept handling and offers strong acceleration with very respectable gas mileage.
-We tested our Traverse on an enclosed track running a series of obstacle-avoidance tests.
-Driven back-to-back against the Toyota Highlander, the Traverse exhibited superior capabilities in almost every situation.
-In one test, we accelerated to 45 miles per hour and, without braking, executed a quick left-right maneuver on wet pavement around an orange pylon strategically placed to represent a sudden obstacle in the road.
-The StabiliTrak stability control system worked so efficiently it made small work of the test, allowing us to return immediately to our lane without any loss of control.
+As with the Buick Enclave and GMC Acadia, the 2010 Chevrolet Traverse delivers a surprisingly smooth ride, has adept handling and offers strong acceleration with very respectable gas mileage.
+To push the envelope, we tested our Traverse on an enclosed track running a series of obstacle avoidance tests.
+Driven back-to-back against the Toyota Highlander, the Traverse exhibited superior skills in almost every situation.
+In one test, we accelerated to 45 miles per hour and without braking executed a quick left-right maneuver on wet pavement around an orange pylon strategically placed to represent a sudden obstacle in the road.
+To our great surprise (and relief) the StabiliTrak stability control system worked so efficiently it made small work of the test, allowing us to return immediately to our lane without any loss of control.

-The 2009 Chevrolet Traverse LS has a Manufacturer's Suggested Retail Price (MSRP) starting around $29,000; all-wheel drive adds another $2,000 to the bottom line.
-LT1 and LT2 trim push the price into the low $30,000 range, while a fully-loaded LTZ with all-wheel drive will be over $40,000.
+The 2010 Chevrolet Traverse LS has a Manufacturer's Suggested Retail Price (MSRP) starting around $30,000.
+All-wheel drive adds about another $2,000 to the bottom line.
+1LT and 2LT trim push the price into the mid-$30,000 range, while a fully-loaded LTZ with all-wheel drive is expected to top out around just over $45,000.
 Our Fair Purchase Price reflects real-world transaction prices, so be sure to check and see what others are paying before you begin negotiations.
-Competitors such as the Toyota Highlander and Ford Flex are priced similarly, while the Hyundai Veracruz generally lists for about a thousand dollars less.
-We expect the Traverse to hold resale values similar to those of its sibling vehicles from Saturn and GMC, which is to say average values on par with other domestics, but below those of the Honda Pilot and Toyota Highlander.
+Competitors such as the Toyota Highlander and Ford Flex are priced similarly, while the Hyundai Veracruz generally lists for less.
+We expect the Traverse to hold better values than its sister-vehicles from Buick and GMC, but below those of the Honda Pilot and Toyota Highlander.

-Every 2009 Chevrolet Traverse comes standard with six airbags, including full-length side-curtain airbags, front side-impact airbags and front-passenger airbags.
-Also standard are StabiliTrak stability control with rollover mitigation technology, a one-year subscription to OnStar with Turn-by-Turn navigation, AM/FM stereo with CD and XM Satellite Radio, power windows, mirrors and door locks, rear wiper/washer, cruise control, 17-inch wheels, Smart Slide second-row seat and flush-folding third-row seat.
+Every Traverse comes standard with six airbags, including full-length side curtain airbags, front side-impact airbags and front passenger airbags.
+Also standard are StabiliTrak stability control with roll mitigation technology, one year subscription to OnStar with Turn-by-turn navigation, AM/FM stereo with CD and XM Satellite Radio, power windows, mirrors and door locks, rear wiper washer, cruise control, 17-inch wheels, Smart Slide second row seat and flush-folding third-row seat.

 StabiliTrak Stability Control with Rollover Mitigation Technology